Andrei Doroshin: COVID-19 testing

 In June 2020, it opened the first testing site in Philadelphia that did not require a doctor's note, patient symptoms, or insurance/payment.
 Initially, Philly Fighting Covid (PFC) was doing 300 tests a week and operated solely with personal and donor funds.

 In July 2020, PFC partnered with the Philadelphia Department of Public Health and received funding ($194,234) to conduct COVID-19 testing.
 With this support from the city, PFC tested over 1,000 patients per week.
 The contract did not specify specific testing locations but PFC represented that the organization would focus on underserved communities and frontline healthworkers.

 COVID-19 vaccinations

 On December 24, 2020, Doroshin was approved by the Philadelphia Department of Public Health to open a mass COVID-19 vaccine site on January 8, 2021.
-Doroshin hired cybersecurity experts, software engineers, medical operations staff, process engineers, and contracted with PREPMOD (a software recommended by the CDC) to ensure that our data systems would be operational.
+Doroshin hired cybersecurity experts, software engineers, medical operations staff, process engineers, and contracted with PREPMOD (a software recommended by the CDC) for data management.
 Doroshin hired over 20 registered nurses, 20 providers (nurse practitioners, pharmacist, MD, DO, or PA) and brought on over 30 nursing students to run the clinic.
 Working closely with the Philadelphia Department of Public Health, the clinic was opened for healthcare workers in Philadelphia.
 Doroshin's team vaccinated over 6,800 vaccines in five days of operation.
 After alerts from the media, the Health Commissioner reviewed Philly Fighting COVID's data policy and raised concerns that it allowed the organization to sell data collected from members of the public.